academie-de-espee/academie-de-espee.github.io/articles/starting-in-sca-rapier-fencing.md

 For more details, check out the Academie’s Facebook group.

 ### Quick Differences Between Practices And Events

-#### Practices:
+#### Practices

 Organized by each barony and shire, practices are opportunities to improve skills in a non-competitive environment.

 Local practices can be found through your group's Chatelaine or by checking the online list at Atlantian Practices.
 However, verifying details via local Facebook groups or Atlantia's Discord server for the most current information is advisable.
 Unofficial practices may also occur, not governed by SCA rules, and participation is at your discretion.
 Practices are free and open to all.
 A waiver is required if you are not an SCA member.
 You can sign up online when you subscribe if you are already a member.

 Ponte Alto SCA Practice, Feb 2024

-#### Events:
+#### Events

 Scheduled at specific times throughout the year, events require payment and prior authorization to participate in rapier fencing.
 They offer a structured opportunity to engage with the broader community and are an excellent place to have fun, gain knowledge, and network.

 Events can be found on the Atlantia Calendar.
 Respecting events' structured and often busier nature is essential, and etiquette suggests that questions for fencers be asked outside active combat times.